-Alcohol withdrawal is the different changes a person’s body goes through when he or she suddenly stops drinking alcohol after heavy and prolonged alcohol use.
+Alcohol withdrawal refers to the changes an alcoholic’s body goes through when he or she person suddenly stops drinking after heavy and prolonged alcohol use.

 Not everyone who stops drinking experiences withdrawal symptoms, but most people who have been drinking a high quantity for an extended period of time will experience some form of withdrawal symptoms if they stop drinking suddenly.